 Okay.
 Uh, do you have any advice for people who would like to see a CLEAR doctor, but they don't have one within easy driving distance?

 That's a really good question as well.
 Cause this is a tough question.
 Um, many there's I think, uh, 18, uh, Intensive Certified doctors, I think through the CLEAR program.
 Um, and most of us are spread throughout the United States.
 There's a couple international, uh, but there's, there's not too many of us.
 Uh, one, hands down, no doubt in my mind, number one thing you need to do is get one of us on a phone call.
 Uh, sit one of us down and talk about what's going on in your body.
 There might be some super simple things that you can do at home to negate some of your symptoms until you can get in for treatments.
 There might be somebody we can help point you to that might help be able to help you while you're at home.
 Many of us doctors have, uh, patients that travel from all over the country to see us.

 Uh, I think for instance, the closest doctor me to me is a couple hundred miles away.
 Uh, so most of my patients travel like an hour to get to me.
 Uh, but number one thing I'd ask them to do is get one of us on the phone, get us on a Zoom call.
-Um, come see us for our consultation and we'll see if we can help you in your current state, whether that be nutrition, whether it be hooking you up with a local chiropractor, uh, wherever we can do to help.
+Um, come see us for our consultation and we'll see if we can help you in your current state, whether that be proper nutrition for scoliosis, whether it be hooking you up with a local chiropractor, uh, wherever we can do to help.
 I, I know that we're all here for you.

 Great.
 Are there any final thoughts you'd like to share with the listeners today?